TheRealDeluxee/CaSa/readme.txt

 - classes.py:               Contains the `crypto_stock` class, which manages individual crypto or stock entities, stores transaction data, and processes alarms.
 - func.py:                  Utility functions for data retrieval, indicator calculations, alarm handling, and image generation.
 - main.py:                  The main script that orchestrates the data analysis process, schedules tasks, and manages notifications.
 - config.ini:               Contains a crypto and stock list, alert limits and the API key.
 Not included in the GitHub structure.
+Please create this file with the information below.

 ## Installation Dependencies